-So, do you need a higher score to get into the colleges you want to attend, and how much is getting into those schools worth to you?
-Not sure?
+The question then becomes, do you need a higher score to get into the colleges you want to attend, and how much is getting into those schools worth to you?

 In terms of quicker payoffs, there are many schools that guarantee scholarships to students with a high SAT/ACT score.
 If tutoring helps you raise your test scores enough to get a full ride to college, it should be a no-brainer whether or not to get it.

-Now that you have a tutoring budget, it’s time to figure out how to best spend it.
+Once you've decided on a tutoring budget, you'll need to figure out how to best spend it.

-When you work with a tutor on a fixed budget, you have the option of getting a higher quality tutor for less time or lower quality tutor for more time.
+When working within a fixed budget, you have the option of getting a higher quality tutor for less time or lower quality tutor for more time.
 How do you decide which way to go?
 We believe that because of the influence they can have on your entire prep process, higher quality tutors ($80+/hr) are worth it.
 We have more information about this influence in our article on what tutors do during tutoring sessions.